 “Working as a visual artist in the city of Paris for 25 years, and now in Los Angeles, I am keenly aware of the importance of cinema - the ultimate art form combining image, sound, music, and narrative,” said Weingarten.
 “I am proud to be a partner with the Cinematheque to support this Hollywood tradition so cherished around the world.”

 The executive producers of the show are Paul Flattery and Barbara Smith.
 Irene Crinita is the producer.
 Corrinne Mann is the event producer.
-Co-chairs and presenters of the event will be announced as they are confirmed.
+Co-chairs and presenters of the event are detailed here.

 Amy Adams was the unanimous choice of the Cinematheque Board of Directors selection committee.
 Since 1986, the organization has annually honored an extraordinary artist in the film industry, who is fully engaged in his or her work and is committed to making a significant contribution to the art of the motion picture.
 For many years, the event was known as the Moving Picture Ball.
 Funds raised benefit the year-round programming of the non-profit cultural organization, the American Cinematheque (founded in 1981 by Gary Essert and Gary Abrahams).